 - Faculty will be asked to wipe down their work surface before and after class.

 - The use of shared objects will be limited whenever possible.
 Teachers and staff will be responsible for disinfecting shared objects and tools at the end of each session.

 - We have increased ventilation as well as provided HEPA 13 air filtration in each program space.

 Any suspected COVID 19 cases will be immediately isolated, and all families will be notified of possible exposure.
 In such a case, we will seek additional guidance from local health officials to determine the course of action.

 Individuals with COVID-19 who have symptoms and were directed to care for themselves at home may return under the following conditions:

 - At least three days (72 hours) have passed since recovery defined as resolution of fever without the use of fever-reducing medications and improvement in respiratory symptoms (e.g., cough, shortness of breath); and,

 - At least ten days have passed since symptoms first appeared.

-- Arrival and dismissal times will be staggered, *Note: Primary half-day students will continue to attend in the morning.
+- Arrival and dismissal times will be staggered.

-- Schedules will be evaluated to identify pods for students.
+- Schedules may be evaluated to identify placement for students.
 For example, siblings may be assigned to the same class, and students who attend before or after school programming may be assigned to the same class.